vectordotdev/vector/website/docs/about/data-model/metric.md

 ### type

-A metric must be one of 6 types.
+The metric value.
+The value is an enumeration and will be comprised of different attributes depending on the value type.

 <Fields filters={false}>